nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 <br/>

-&#x1F535; We'll do the bootstrap example from the text, which used to take a long time... but now is very fast.
+&#x1F535; We'll do the bootstrap example from the text, which used to take a long time... but now is fast.

 ```r
 # Example 6.13